Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Philadelphia has combined with its opponents to put up more than 45.5 points in seven of 12 games this season.
+- Philadelphia and its opponents have combined to score more than 45 points in seven of 12 games this season.

-- Sunday's total is 2.1 points higher than the combined 43.4 PPG average of the two teams.
+- Sunday's over/under is 1.6 points higher than the combined 43.4 PPG average of the two teams.

-- The 53.2 points per game these two squads have surrendered to opponents this season are 7.7 more than the 45.5 over/under in this contest.
+- These two squads surrender a combined 53.2 points per game, 8.2 more than this contest's over/under.

 Eagles stats and trends

-- Philadelphia is 3-0 against the spread and 3-0 overall this season when the team notches more than 30.4 points.
+- When Philadelphia puts up more than 30.4 points, it is 3-0 against the spread and 3-0 overall.

-- Philadelphia is 1-1 against the spread and 1-1 overall when the team picks up more than 394.9 yards.
+- When Philadelphia totals more than 394.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Eagles have turned the ball over four more times (13 total) than the Jets have forced a turnover (9) this season.
+- The Eagles have turned the ball over 13 times this season, four more turnovers than the Jets have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Jets.